Erikdp240/PandasProject/README.md

 # Pandas Project
-This is a project made in Jupyter, not JSON.
+This is a project made in Jupyter Notebook.
 Using Python code, I was able to read a file and do data analysis with the file.